1966 Dartmouth Literacy Conference: At the Conference and afterwards

-People From the Conference
+People at the Conference

 The Dartmouth literacy conference consisted of around 50 English teachers from the United States and the United Kingdom and a few from Canada.
 During this time the few women who attended the conference were not mentioned much in formal writings.
 Some women were at the conference, and they had no documentation of it afterwards saying that they ever attended it.
 Some of the people who attended that conference included: